avlk/toy-coding-agent/README.md

 I was curious to push this simple pattern to its limits.
 This project is still an educative example, but its size is beyond that of a book demo code.

+This project is also a playground to test different agentic patterns and prove their efficiency.
+Feel free to experiment, create new tasks, test new LLM models and contribute back.

 In this file, you will find:

 - Overview of agent functioning